Location-Based Technology for Mobile Apps: Beacons vs. GPS vs. WiFi

 This said, choosing the right location-based mobile technology for your company really depends on what you are trying to accomplish.
 In many cases, a combination of these technologies is ideal.
 For example, this touchless payments and in-store m-commerce platform we built for a large gas retailer uses GPS, BLE, and WiFi triangulation to offer location and context aware experiences to users.

 Ultimately, as IoT and personalization evolve and become a user expectation, beacons and BLE technology will play a more significant role.
-The capabilities they provide in terms of hyper-localization, context-awareness, and segmentation based on user behaviour is simply unmatched by other technologies.
+The capabilities they provide in terms of hyper-localization, context-awareness, and segmentation based on user behavior is simply unmatched by other technologies.